 At our institute, we constantly offer topics for final theses.
 The topic suggestions you can find on this page are usually strongly related to our assistants' current research, and thus allow you to work on state-of-the-art technologies.
+All of our research groups offer topics which are suitable as a Bachelor or a Master thesis.
 Don't hesitate to contact the responsible assistants regarding the topic suggestions or their research in general.

 For general questions on final theses at our institute, please reach out to Ulrik Deneken.